 For accuracy, monitoring and to minimise the risk of tampering, there are two forms of alcohol testing that we recommend.

-Hair strand testing can detect the use of alcohol between seven days and six months after its consumption, making it ideal for monitoring levels of alcohol use month by month over time.
+Hair strand drug testing can detect the use of alcohol between seven days and six months after its consumption, making it ideal for monitoring levels of alcohol use month by month over time.
 This can be incredibly beneficial for family law cases where courts need to see changes in behaviour before they can make their decision.
 We take a small sample of hair from the subject’s head (or elsewhere on their body if they are bald), before transporting it back to our lab, and returning results within three days.

 For a shorter-term view, a blood PEth test can indicate alcohol consumption within the last month.
 The simple finger prick test measures levels of alcohol biomarker phosphatidylethanol (PEth) in the blood, and can discriminate between occasional drinkers, moderate use and heavy consumption.